Vrbo is a place for families and friends to dream about, plan, and travel together

 This change proved to be the most successful test the Search and Recommendations team ran in 2019, but also increased the efficiency for future recommendation model changes, and increased experience consistency across our three app experiences.

-Native search experience
+2. Consistent native search experience

 Problem